jemmy512/book-notes/C++/C++CoreGuidelines.md

 * ES.106: Don’t try to avoid negative values by using unsigned

 * ES.107: Don’t use unsigned for subscripts, prefer gsl::index
+    * To avoid signed/unsigned confusion.
+To enable better optimization.
+To enable better error detection.
+To avoid the pitfalls with auto and int.

 # Per: Performance
 [:link:](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#S-performance)